truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/_index.md

 Create the SMB share on another SCALE server (for example, *system1*), as described in [Adding an SMB Share](#adding-an-smb-share) above.

-We recommend using Active Directory or LDAP when creating user accounts, but at a minimum synchronize user accounts between the system with the share (*system1*) and on the TrueNAS SCALE system where you set up the external share (for example, *system2*).
+We recommend using Active Directory or LDAP when creating user accounts, but at a minimum synchronize user accounts between the system with the share (*system1*) and on the TrueNAS system where you set up the external share (for example, *system2*).

 On *system2*, enter the hostname or IP address of the system hosting the SMB share (*system1*) and the name given the share on that system as **EXTERNAL:*ip address*&bsol;*sharename*** in **Path**, then change **Name** to EXTERNAL with no special characters.